BANNER HEALTH

 LISTEN

-Conversations with patients confirmed what we also saw in feedback forms: most often, location is the most important factor in scheduling.
+Conversations with patients confirmed what we also saw in feedback forms: most often, location is the most important factor in scheduling, especially for new patients.

 UNDERSTAND